Pilatus PC-7: India

-During June 2011, the Indian Air Force (IAF) selected the PC-7 Mk.II M as its new basic trainer, signing a contract for an initial batch of 75 aircraft, with an option for buying an additional 38 PC-7 Mk.II Ms; the Indian military had a total requirement of 181 trainers.
-The fast-tracked decision to procure a foreign aircraft over a domestically developed alternative proposed by Hindustan Aeronautics Limited (HAL) was a controversial one; retired Air Marshal Anil Chopra argued that HAL had no viable design for the role, and that the IAF could not have reasonably afforded the delay involved in the development of such an aircraft.
 The procurement of an additional 106 trainers under the 'Make & Buy' (Indian) category was repeatedly deferred.
-In 2017, the maintenance agreement with Pilatus lapsed, resulting in the IAF becoming solely responsible for performing these activities.
+In 2017, the maintenance agreement with Pilatus lapsed, resulting in the IAF becoming solely responsible for the upkeep of the aircraft.
 In 2018, India announced that it had chosen to exercise the option of buying a batch of 38 trainers.
-However, as of 2020, the additional orders for PC-7 aircraft from IAF were cancelled in favour of the indigenous HAL HTT-40 from Hindustan Aeronautics, the orders for which was placed in 2022.
+However, as of 2020, the additional orders for PC-7 aircraft from IAF were cancelled in favour of the indigenous HAL HTT-40 from Hindustan Aeronautics Limited, the order for which was placed in 2022.